Gambling with Lives is a charity set up in 2018 by families bereaved by gambling-related suicide.

 - Campaign to reform the UK’s outdated gambling laws

 Gambling with Lives’ campaigning has had a remarkable impact on the discourse surrounding the risks of gambling.
-Thanks to the efforts of bereaved families, the clear link between gambling disorder and suicide is now widely recognised.
+Thanks to the efforts of bereaved families, the clear link between gambling disorder and suicide is now widely recognised, with gambling set to be included in the government’s National Suicide Prevention Strategy for the first time, due to be published in autumn 2023.

 Gambling with Lives is free of the gambling industry’s influence and we scrutinise the industry’s role in facilitating and sustaining gambling addiction.
 We challenge the gambling industry’s prevailing “responsible gambling” narrative which puts the responsibility to limit gambling harm on the individual and deflects attention away from the industry itself and its addictive products and predatory practices.